richpeck/exception_handler/README.md

+In light of re-working the repo to remove the 100mb's of redundant files, I will be updating the Readme and gem proper over the next few weeks.

 ![Exception Handler](readme/title.jpg "Exception Handler Logo")

+---

 <p align="center">
   <font size="4"><strong>Custom 404 & 500 production error pages for Rails 4 & 5.</font></strong>